Every living thing uses chemistry for communication.

 Scent is fundamental because chemistry is fundamental.

-Smell is fascinating because unlike hearing, touch or sight, tiny particles of the actual world are literally coming in contact with your brain.
+Sense of Smell is fascinating because unlike hearing, touch, or sight, tiny particles of the actual world are literally coming in contact with your brain.
 Molecules of the chemical in question are directly landing on millions of sensory neurons that lie in a strip of tissue called the olfactory epithelium.
 The tips of these cells contain proteins called receptors that bind scent molecules.
 These receptors are like locks and the scent molecules are the keys to open these locks.

 When you catch a whiff of rose and then lean in to really smell it you’ve just stuck your nose in front a firehose of scent molecules.
 It’s strange to picture this, everything always releasing a smoke-like cloud of actual physical particles and us (releasing our own clouds) walking through them, causing eddies and swirls of information.
 Consider tracking dogs like hounds collecting enough unique molecules to track someone who may have passed by days before.
 It’s disconcerting to imagine my own scent trailing out behind me and hanging around for perhaps a week.
 Perhaps this is what my friends have been trying to tell me?

 This direct contact with the brain is one reason why scent memories are so powerful.
 Suddenly BOOM!
 You smell that unique scent of crispy leaves in the Fall and you remember details you probably could not have retrieved if asked to.
 If I ask you to remember what the top of a baby’s head smells like or rich soil or a brand new book or red wine vinegar you can do it, can’t you?
 But it’s odd – you know each one but can only imagine it in a thin, sort of flat, abstract way, like it’s the idea of that scent.